 Getting to the Takakkaw Falls Trailhead

 Follow the Yoho Valley Road for 8.2 miles to the Takakkaw Falls parking lot.
 Make sure you have a valid National Park’s pass.
 In the summer months they are sold about a mile up the Yoho Valley Road and in fact the park people won’t let you continue without the proper pass.

 Booking the Stanley Mitchell Hut

-You need to email or phone the people at the Alpine Club of Canada.They can be reached at 403-678-3200 ext.
+You need to email or phone the people at the Alpine Club of Canada website.They can be reached at 403-678-3200 ext.
 0. It may be worth joining the club to get a discounted rate.

-Stats for the Yoho Valley Trail Hike
+Stats for the Yoho Valley Trail hike

-- Vertical gain – 545 metres or 1,788 feet
+Total one way mileage – 10.2 kilometres and a vertical gain – 545 metres or 1,788 feet

-- It took us 3.25 hours with two stops at a moderate pace.
+It took us 3.25 hours with two stops at a moderate pace.

 Be sure to check with Yoho National Park if you’ve booked the hut for late June or early July – before you go.

-- There are people in the winter who take two days and ski into the hut – basically from the highway.
+There are people in the winter who take two days and ski into the hut – basically from the highway.
 You need to be in great shape and have the right winter touring skill-set to consider that trip.